recover1988/recover1988/readme.md

 - 🌱 I’m currently learning more about Next.JS with Typescript.

-- ❓ Ask me about anything related to MERN stack and related technologies
+- ❓ Ask me about anything related to PERN stack and related technologies

 - ⚡ Fun fact: I love reading light novels